syl20bnr/flymake-elixir/README.md

 Important note
 --------------

-In order to have the **special warning face** you need to install an updated version of flymake from [Marmalade][marmalade], you can also clone it and install it from
+In order to have the **warning face** working you need to install an updated version of flymake from [Marmalade][marmalade], you can also clone it and install it from
 [Sam Graham's repository](https://github.com/illusori/emacs-flymake).

+With built-in flymake, warnings will appear as errors.

 Thanks to
 ---------